nanobox-io/nanobox-guides/articles/ruby/sinatra/configure-sinatra.md

 # Configure Sinatra for Production

-## Setup webserver
+## Setup a webserver
 Sinatra runs best in production with a reverse-proxy setup.
-Let's configure nginx to serve static assets directly, handle compression, and proxy connections into sinatra through puma.
+Let's configure nginx to serve static assets directly, handle compression, and proxy connections into Sinatra through puma.

 #### Nginx
 Add the following to your `boxfile.yml` to make nginx available to the runtime: